 The goals of California Sociological Association are to promote the scientific study of society among interested persons within the state of California, to stimulate discussion and encourage cooperative relations among persons engaged in the scientific study of society, and to further the aims of instruction, practice and research in sociology.

 Links to Pacific Programs of Interest to Sociology Students

 At Pacific, many of our students minor in programs that relate to the core curriculum offered to Sociology majors.
 The Gender Studies Program and Ethnic Studies Program are among the most popular minors chosen by sociology students.
 These programs provide a cohesive, well-rounded interdisciplinary curriculum for students seeking a strong liberal arts education.

 The Pre-Law program also attracts our majors who are interested in learning about law and policy.

 Sociology students also work with staff and faculty at the Jacoby Center for Public Service and Civic Leadership on community-based projects.
 Others earn a minor in the helping professions by taking classes offered through the Jacoby Center.

 Finally, we have seen an increase in students who choose to either double major in Psychology or do a major-minor combination.

-Any of these options are natural additions to a Sociology major program, depending on your interests.
+Any of these options are natural additions to a sociology major program, depending on student interests.